mvolkmann/blog/src/lua.md

 | `__newindex`  | called when an entry is added to the table      |
 | `__pairs`     | `pairs` function                                |
 | `__tostring`  | returns a string representation                 |

+The `__index` metamethod is perhaps the most important one in terms of the breadth of functionality it unlocks.
+This was covered in previous sections on "Metatables" and "Classes".

 When the `__metatable` function is defined, the metatable cannot be modified and this returns an error message.